OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 :::

 This section documents our legacy provider API.
-MetaMask only supported this API before the provider API was standardized via [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) in 2020.
+OneKey only supported this API before the provider API was standardized via [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) in 2020.
 Because of this, you may find web3 sites that use this API, or other providers that implement it.

 ## Legacy Properties